ivanalayan15/JuanFi/README.md

 /system script add dont-require-permissions=no name= monthlyincome owner=admin policy=ftp,reboot,read,write,policy,test,password,sniff,sensitive,romon source="0";
 ```

-Put on the on login script
+Put on the on login script (with telegram support)
 ```bash
 ### enable telegram notification, change from 0 to 1 if you want to enable telegram
 :local enableTelegram 0;